 Member state endorsement in the UN General Assembly’s budget committee will be needed to approve changes in staff regulations, such as prioritizing gender balance in hiring decisions.
 But without a strong defense of the strategy, the UN’s committees may be the place where the plan dies.
 In the committees, it could become ensnared in endless discussions and procedural traps and could face resistance from powerful countries that are not members of the Group of Friends.

 Political will can only be galvanized if internal champions show determination — as the Center on International Cooperation noted when the strategy was first released — so that people, regardless of their gender, can rally around the plan’s deeper ambition of strengthening the UN’s ability to advance equality agendas.

 In the words of Bibi Sherifa Khan: “What is real is that gender parity at the UN is not an ‘if,’ it is not a ‘maybe or a maybe not,’ it is not an issue that only governments have to deal with.
 The Secretariat has to.
 It is not a question of if, but how we do it.
 It has to be done.”

-Anne Marie Goetz is a clinical professor at New York University’s Center for Global Affairs and was previously director of the peace and security section of UN Women.
+Anne Marie Goetz is a clinical professor at New York University’s Center for Global Affairs in the School of Professional Studies.
+She was previously director of the Peace and Security section of UN Women.
 She is the author of seven books on gender, politics and policy in developing countries.

 Paige Arthur is the deputy director of New York University’s Center on International Cooperation, where she also leads its work in the prevention and peacebuilding program.
 She holds a Ph.D in contemporary history from University of California, Berkeley, and a B.A. in international relations from Johns Hopkins University.